myquay/michael-mckenna.com/blog/content/post/2014/implementing-xml-rpc-services-in-asp-net-mvc.md

 This works perfectly but isn't really the MVC Way™.
 I want to route to a controller based on the 'methodCall' parameter.

-Jono gets a lot closer with his blog post '[Implementing XML-RPC services with ASP.NET MVC](http://tech-journals.com/jonow/2012/01/25/implementing-xml-rpc-services-with-asp-net-mvc)' and gets routing implemented but then deserialises the data by using a filter.
+Jono gets a lot closer with his blog post 'Implementing XML-RPC services with ASP.NET MVC' *(Blog post no longer available)* and gets routing implemented but then deserialises the data by using a filter.

 I don't think there's much wrong with using filter but I wanted to use a model binder.
 It shouldn't actually matter what format the request is in, we should be able to route and bind it.
 So for example, if I wanted to move from XML-RPC to json then I'd just support an alternative model binder.